david-dick/firefox-marionette/README.md

 ## percentage\_visible

 accepts an [element](https://metacpan.org/pod/Firefox::Marionette::Element) as the first parameter and returns the percentage of that [element](https://metacpan.org/pod/Firefox::Marionette::Element) that is currently visible in the [viewport](https://developer.mozilla.org/en-US/docs/Glossary/Viewport).
 It achieves this by determining the co-ordinates of the [DOMRect](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect) with a [getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) call and then using [elementsFromPoint](https://developer.mozilla.org/en-US/docs/Web/API/Document/elementsFromPoint) and [getComputedStyle](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) calls to determine how the percentage of the [DOMRect](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect) that is visible to the user.
+The [getComputedStyle](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) call is used to determine the state of the [visibility](https://developer.mozilla.org/en-US/docs/Web/CSS/visibility) and [display](https://developer.mozilla.org/en-US/docs/Web/CSS/display) attributes.

     use Firefox::Marionette();
     use Encode();